Art Education, BFA

 Admission Requirements

-Undergraduate applicants must meet general University admission requirements in addition to specific program requirements found on the Peck School of the Arts apply page.
+Undergraduate applicants must meet general University admission requirements in addition to specific Peck School of the Arts program requirements.

 Advance to Major and Retention